 Description

-This Italian chicken meal prep casserole is a great use for leftover chicken or rotisserie chicken.
-It’s simple to make ahead and very kid friendly.
+This Italian chicken casserole is a great use for leftover chicken or rotisserie chicken.
+It’s simple to make ahead and very meal prep friendly.

 Ingredients

-- ⅓ cup cultured sour cream or paleo mayo
+- ⅓ cup sour cream or real mayo

-- 1 to 2 cups zucchini, sliced or spiralized (pressed with paper towel to remove extra water)
+- 1 to 2 cups sliced or spiralized zucchini (pressed very well to remove excess water)

 - Kosher salt and black pepper, to taste